tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 * Run `./manage-tModLoaderServer.sh install --github`.
 * By default, tModLoader will be installed to `~/tModLoader`.
 To specify an installation directory, use `--install-dir /path/to/install`.
 * This will install the latest GitHub release, which is the same version as released on Steam.
+* You can also include `tmlversion.txt` from your modpack to force the same TML version on github install and update.
+This means **your version will not change if this file exists.**

 ### Installing Mods
 Mods will be automatically installed during the tModLoader installation step, but can also be installed separately using the `--skip-tml` argument.
 Place `install.txt` for workshop mods, and `enabled.json` into the same directory as the script, along with a `Mods` folder containing any `.tmod` files for local mods. **You do not need to make a `Mods` folder if you are only downloading workshop mods** Additionally, you can avoid updating or installing mods with the `--skip-mods` argument.